aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 - Session data is automatically saved locally and restored after IDEA restarts
 - Multiple review sessions can be managed simultaneously within the same project
 - Review data is isolated between different projects
+- Right-click a session in the list to rename it for easier identification

 ### Status Tracking